What is CAPM?

 The cost of equity is most commonly estimated using the CAPM, which links the expected return on a security to its sensitivity to the overall market.

-The CAPM comprises three components:
+The formula is comprised of three components:

 - Risk-Free Rate (rf): The return received from risk-free investments — most often proxied by the 10-year treasury yield